-Dr. Childress is president of the Center for Psychiatry and Behavioral Medicine, Inc. About 80% of her practice is research based.
-She also has an adjunct faculty appointment at the University of Nevada School of Medicine.
-Dr. Childress is affiliated with Spring Mountain Treatment Center and Montevista Hospital.
+Dr. Childress is president of the Center for Psychiatry and Behavioral Medicine, Inc. where about 80% of her practice is research based.
+She also has adjunct faculty appointments at the University of Nevada Las Vegas School of Medicine and Touro University of Nevada College of Medicine.
 She is board certified in psychiatry, with a subspecialty in child and adolescent psychiatry.

 Before earning her medical degree at the Medical University of South Carolina, Charleston, Dr. Childress studied at St. Louis University School of Medicine, St. Louis, Missouri.
 She completed a psychiatry internship and residency and a fellowship in child and adolescent psychiatry at the Medical University of South Carolina.

-Dr. Childress has authored multiple articles in scientific journals and a book chapter.
-As a co-principal investigator, she has participated in more than 75 clinical trials.
-Her research has focused on treatment of children and adolescents with mood disorders, post-traumatic stress disorder, schizophrenia, autism and attention deficit/hyperactivity disorder.
+Dr. Childress has authored more than 80 articles in scientific journals and a book chapter.
+As a co-principal investigator, she has participated in more than 180 clinical trials.
+Her research has focused on treatment of children and adolescents with mood disorders, post-traumatic stress disorder, schizophrenia, autism and Attention-Deficit / Hyperactivity Disorder .

 Dr. Childress is an internationally recognized expert in the treatment of ADHD.

 Dr Lampert completed medical school and her pediatric residency at the Baylor College of Medicine in Houston, TX.
 For the last 25 years she has practiced pediatrics in Las Vegas.
 She is board certified in pediatrics and a fellow of the American Academy of Pediatrics.
 She has always had a special interest in behavioral and developmental problems in children and is thrilled to be working at the Center for Behavioral and Psychiatric Medicine with Dr. Childress.